skpha13/University-Work/Second Year/First Semester/Functional Programming/H-99/Binary_trees/readme.md

 # Obersavation

-### Lot's of weird problems here, done only what I could
+### Lots of weird problems here, done only what I could